 The Stoker (Rear Rider)

 The stoker has their own set of responsibilities.
 Their main job is to provide power.
-Because the stoker doesn’t have to worry about steering, shifting, or braking, they should be able to produce more power than they would on a regular single bike.
 Depending on the stoker’s cycling ability and the team’s technique, the stoker may provide a steady output of power or they may conserve energy so they can provide additional assistance during climbs.
 The stoker is particularly important when starting out from a stop.
-They should be able to provide a smooth output of power to get the bike up to speed quickly so the captain can control the bike.
+They should be able to provide a smooth output of power to get the bike up to speed quickly.

 The second job of the stoker is to control their body weight in a predictable manner.
 They should try to hold steady with their bodyweight aligned with the centerline of the bike.
 The stoker also needs to lean with the bike into turns.
 The stoker should never try to steer by leaning the bike on their own.
 They should also avoid shaking the bike or shifting their weight suddenly.
+For example, the stoker should not try to reach their water bottle, stand up, or distract the captain while the captain is dealing with a traffic situation.
 A sudden shift of the stoker’s weight makes it more difficult for the captain to control the bike.
-It could even cause the captain to lose control and crash.
 While the captain is navigating a difficult section of road, the stoker should take extra care to behave predictably.
-For example, the stoker should not try to reach their water bottle, stand up, or distract the captain while the captain is dealing with a traffic situation.

 Depending on the team, the stoker may also be responsible for other tasks including reading maps and navigation, taking photos, supplying the captain with food and drinks, entertainment, and other small jobs that can be done while riding.

 The stoker must also put their trust in the captain’s ability.
 They also need to communicate with the captain.
 For example, the stoker must tell the captain if they want to slow down, stop, change gears, etc. The stoker is sometimes called the rear admiral or navigator.